Langboat/mengzi-retrieval-lm/README.md

 # Mengzi-Retrieval-LM

-"Retrieval" is a crucial way to improve the performance of language models.
+At Langboat Technology, we focus on how to enhance pre-trained models to make them lighter to satisfy real industry needs.
+And retrieval is an important method to achieve this goal.

 This repository is an experimental implementation of the retrieval-enhanced language model. **Currently, it only supports retrieval fitting on GPT-Neo.**

 We forked [Huggingface Transformers](https://github.com/huggingface/transformers) and [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) to add retrieval support.
 The indexing part is implemented as an HTTP server to decouple retrieval and training better.